Winter Mental Health

 Natural Light Therapy

 A landmark study published in the Journal of Affective Disorders found that patients with SAD who took a daily one-hour morning walk outdoors showed 50% remission rates—double the remission rate of those receiving low-dose artificial light therapy.
-The researchers noted that this natural light exposure phase-advanced melatonin secretion and decreased morning cortisol, providing evidence that outdoor light exposure serves as a powerful alternative or adjuvant to conventional artificial light therapy.
+The researchers noted that this natural light exposure advanced melatonin secretion and decreased morning cortisol, providing evidence that outdoor light exposure serves as a powerful alternative or adjuvant to conventional artificial light therapy.
+In addition the findings demonstrate that nature is medicine.
+Natural light and movement early in the day is scientifically proven to directly combat anxiety and elevated cortisol levels.

 The Power of Cold Exposure